 I study racial equity and inequity in entrepreneurship, organizations, technology, and public policy.
-My current position is in the management and organizations department at NYU Stern where I am a Provost’s Postdoctoral Fellow.
+Currently, I am an Assistant Professor of Economics at St. John’s University’s Tobin College of Business.
+Prior to accepting this role I held a position in the management and organizations department at NYU Stern as a Provost’s Postdoctoral Fellow.

 My dissertation research investigates whether disparities in entrepreneurship entry or exit between Blacks and Whites in the US vary over the business cycle.
 I examine the extent to which cyclical changes in labor and housing markets explain variation in the disparities.